forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **384. Shuffle an Array**

 Fisher-Yates algorithm.
 Randomly choose a number from [i, length) and put it at the front of the array as the chosen numbers.

+**395. Longest Substring with At Least K Repeating Characters**: Find the length of the longest substring T of a given string (consists of lowercase letters only) such that every character in T appears no less than k times.

+Sliding window.
+Count the number of unique characters and the number of characters that appears no less than k times in the sliding window.

 **402\.
 Remove K Digits**: Remove k digits from a given number so that the new number is the smallest possible.